stas-sultanov/azure-monitor-telemetry/src/readme.md

 This library makes use instance of `ConcurrentQueue` to collect and send telemetry data.
 As a result, if the process is terminated suddenly, you could lose telemetry that is stored in the queue.
-It is recommended to track the closing of your process and call the `TelemetryTracker.PublishAsync()` method to ensure no telemetry is lost.
+It is recommended to track the closing of your process and call the `TelemetryClient.PublishAsync()` method to ensure no telemetry is lost.

 # Extensibility